nbeaumont/appro-img-deliverer/README.md

 ## Instructions

 ### 1. Prepare You Images
-  * Create some folders keeping the following directory structure:
+  * Download the content of appro-img-deliverer as a ZIP file.

+  * Unzip it.

 ![screen-shot-2015-11-21-at-2 55 51-pm](https://cloud.githubusercontent.com/assets/10236829/11320311/d1a0aacc-9062-11e5-8762-a3a33eab270e.png)

+  * Open Photoshop.

+  * Choose File > Scripts > Image Processor.
+See [Photoshop Help /
+Process a batch of files](https://helpx.adobe.com/photoshop/using/processing-batch-files.html) for more info.

+  * Select the image or images to be processed.
+You can choose to process any open files, or select a folder of files to process.

+  * Select the location where you want to save the processed files.
+For the 480px version of your image choose the folder named 480.

+  * Select the file types and options to save.
+For the 480px version of your image choose the folder named 480.

+  * Select Save as JPEG.

+  * Set the JPEG image quality.

-  * Using [Photoshop image processor](https://helpx.adobe.com/photoshop/using/processing-batch-files.html) resize your image to fit within specified pixel dimensions.
-For the 480px version of your image the settings should look like this:
+  * Select resize to fit.
+It resizes the image to fit within the dimensions you enter in Width and Height.
+The image retains its original proportions.
+For the 480px version of your image enter 480in Width and 480 in Height.

 ![image_processor_screen_shot](https://cloud.githubusercontent.com/assets/10236829/11309892/80c900d2-8f94-11e5-8115-99778741f5af.png)

-  * Save the processed 480px version of your image in the folder named 480.

   * Repeat the operation with the 640px, 800px, 960px, 1024px, 1280px, 1600px, 1920px, 2048px, 2560px, and 3200px versions of your image, and save the processed images into their respective folder.